sphido/sphido/packages/sphido-hashtags/readme.md

 ### `hashtags(page, dirent)`

-Function `hashtags()` search for all hashtags in `page.content`.
-In case that `page.content` property is empty, function will load file content automatically.
-All found tags are then stored in a `page.tags` property as an array.
-Function will also automatically replace hashtags to Markdown syntax for links `[#hash](/tag/hash)`.
+The `hashtags()` function searches for all hashtags in `page.content`.
+If the `page.content` property is empty, the function will automatically load the file content.
+All found tags are then stored in the `page.tags` property as an array.
+The function also automatically replaces hashtags with Markdown syntax for links in the format `[#hash](/tag/hash)`.

 ```javascript
 import { getPages, allPages } from '@sphido/core';